preemptive/r8-docs/README.md

 |---------------------------------|--------------------------------------------|
 | `-keepdirectories [<filter>]`   | Keep directory entries in the output jar or zip file. ([ProGuard rules](pg_man#keepdirectories)) |

 ## Troubleshooting

+This section describes some issues that you might encounter when trying to use R8.
+You might also find details about your issue in the [Android Studio User Guide](https://developer.android.com/studio/build/shrink-code#troubleshoot), the [R8 Compatibility FAQ](https://r8.googlesource.com/r8/+/refs/heads/master/compatibility-faq.md), or [ProGuard's Troubleshooting page](https://www.guardsquare.com/en/products/proguard/manual/troubleshooting).

+If you cannot find a solution to your problem, or if you otherwise encounter incorrect behavior, you can [report a bug](https://issuetracker.google.com/issues/new?component=326788&template=1025938) with the Google team.

 ### ProGuard appears to be running instead of R8